IceDesign6/IceDesign6/README.md

 <br/>

-- 🌱 I am learning how to develop an npm library.
+- 🌱 I am learning how to create and publish an NPM package.

 <br/>